teknologi-umum/blog/content/the-basics-of-go.md

 across projects.

 Some problem surrounding Go programming language when it's compared to other programming languages should be ignored because.. well.. why should we?
-Language is just tools for us as a software engineers to use.
+Language is just a tool for us as a software engineers to use.
 With that being said, I would like to clarify that Go, might not always be the best language for you to use.
 It all depends on the project that you're handling, it depends on the problems that you're facing.